 You will need to start by giving yourself some broad-brush assumptions about your future.
 Which, depending on where you are along life’s journey, might include such things as:

 - Children and their education costs until they graduate

 - A pension: its timing and the quality of life you want it to sustain

 This will lead to some objective setting, with approximate dates, that set the scene, timings and financial imperatives of your plan.

-You will undoubtedly already have a good understanding of your current financial situation, but as part of this comprehensive planning process it is probably wise to make a formal statement of your, and if appropriate your partner’s, current financial situation in detail.
+You will undoubtedly already have a good understanding of your current financial situation.
+Still, as part of this comprehensive planning process, it is probably wise to make a formal statement of yours, and if appropriate your partner’s, current financial situation in detail.
 This would include:

 - Net income (not only salary but also property rental income, dividends, etc.)

 - Total outgoings (you don’t need to list every small detail, but certainly the large expenses)

 - Existing savings/investments (include all kinds of savings, whether in shares, bonds or bank accounts)

 - Any pension funds (existing and previous)